 •Your headaches occur much more frequently.

 To get your life back, it may be time to stop the insanity, take yourself off auto-pilot, break the cycle of misery and opt for prevention.
 It is clearly the most logical and safest approach.
-When I created the natural migraine preventive supplement, MigreLief, it was my firm belief that preventing migraines before they start, is preferable to spending a lifetime treating the symptoms and risking undesirable or even dangerous side-effects.
+When I created MigreLief nutritional supplements for migraine suffers over twenty years ago, it was my firm belief that addressing migraines before they start, is preferable to spending a lifetime treating the symptoms and risking undesirable or even dangerous side-effects.

 To the Best of Health,